sqlalchemy/alembic/README.rst

-Alembic is a semi-experimental database migrations tool.
+Alembic is a new database migrations tool, written by the author of `SQLAlchemy <http://www.sqlalchemy.org>`_.
 A migrations tool offers the following functionality:

 * Can emit ALTER statements to a database in order to change